 If you already have stinky water in your rain barrel and you need help getting rid of the bad smell.
 Here’s how to clean out your rain barrel, so it stops smelling.

 - Empty the water.

 - If you’re not concerned with bacteria or algae contamination, you can use baking soda or vinegar to scrub down the sides of the barrel.
 To kill these organic compounds, use bleach.
 The CDC recommends 1/8 tsp to 1/4 tsp of bleach per gallon of water.

 - Rinse out the bleach solution in the barrel with your garden hose.

 - If necessary, clean the spigot.

 While rain barrel water doesn’t go bad per se, the foul odor that standing water gives off can be a huge nuisance, especially if you’re always in your garden.
 Following my tips is an effective way to prevent stinky water in your rain barrel.
 Happy Water Harvesting!

-Are you in need of a rain barrel?
+Are you looking to buy a rain barrel?
 Wayfair has so many rain barrels, and most are not hideous.